A multiple filter test for the detection of rate changes in renewal processes with varying variance: The point process model

 \subsection{Examples of RPVVs}

-Here, we give examples of point processes that satisfy the assumptions of an RPVV from Definition \ref{def:grp}.
-We assume rate stationarity (condition (\ref{null_cond_a})).
-Figure \ref{bsp_generalized_renewal} shows examples of such processes.
-Panels A-D indicate the evolution of variances of life times, and panels E-F illustrate point processes with the corresponding variances and Gamma-distributed life times.
-Because Gamma-processes have been used frequently in order to describe neuronal spiking activity \citep[cmp.][and the references therein]{Nawrot2008}, we also use Gamma processes for all simulations in the present article, choosing suitable combinations of rate and regularity parameters for each simulation.
+Here, we give examples of point processes that satisfy the assumptions of an RPVV from Definition~\ref{defgrp}.
+We assume rate stationarity [condition (\ref{nullconda})].
+Figure~\ref{bspgeneralizedrenewal} shows examples of such processes.
+Panels A--D indicate the evolution of variances of life times, and panels E--F illustrate point processes with the corresponding variances and Gamma-distributed life times.
+Because Gamma-processes have been used frequently in order to describe neuronal spiking activity [cf., and the references therein, \citet{Nawrot2008}], we also use Gamma processes for all simulations in the present article, choosing suitable combinations of rate and regularity parameters for each simulation.

-The most simple example of an RPVV is a process with i.i.d.~life times (Figure \ref{bsp_generalized_renewal} A and E).
-As a second example (Figure \ref{bsp_generalized_renewal} B and F), an RPVV can be a process in which the variances of life times converge to a constant.
-Third, the variance of life times can alter regularly between two different values (Figure \ref{bsp_generalized_renewal} C).
-The corresponding point process (panel G) shows regular and irregular sections.
-This example can be extended such that the mean variance of life times is constant at equidistant grid points $g, 2g,\ldots$ (Figure \ref{bsp_generalized_renewal} D and H).
+The most simple example of an RPVV is a process with i.i.d.~life times (Figure~\ref{bspgeneralizedrenewal}A~and~E).
+As a second example (Figure~\ref{bspgeneralizedrenewal}B~and~F), an RPVV can be a process in which the variances of life times converge to a constant.
+Third, the variance of life times can alter regularly between two different values (Figure~\ref{bspgeneralizedrenewal}C).
+The corresponding point process (panel~G) shows regular and irregular sections.
+This example can be extended such that the mean variance of life times is constant at equidistant grid points $g, 2g,\ldots$ (Figure~\ref{bspgeneralizedrenewal}D~and~H).

-\subsection{The Full Model}
+\subsection{The full model}

 In contrast to the null assumption, the alternative hypothesis assumes that $\Phi$ is piecewise an RPVV, where the mean rate can change between the different sections.
-Formally, we assume that under the alternative hypothesis, a spike train is an element of the class constructed in \ref{construction_renewal_model}.
+Formally, we assume that under the alternative hypothesis, a spike train is an element of the class constructed in~Construction~\ref{constructionrenewalmodel}.

 \begin{cons} Let $T>0$, and let $\mathbf{C}$ denote the set of all finite subsets of $(0,T]$.
 Assume $C:=\{c_1,\ldots,c_k\}\in\mathbf{C}$, with $c_1<\cdots<c_k$.